GluuFederation/docs-ce-prod/3.1.2/source/operation/faq.md

           /opt/gluu-server-3.1.2/opt/gluu/jetty/oxauth/logs/*
 ```

 Logs can be lengthy and difficult to search.
-As needded, all logs inside the container can be cleared by using the clear-log feature explained in [clear-logs](./logs.md#clearing-logs).
+As needed, all logs inside the container can be cleared by using the clear-log feature explained in [clear-logs](./logs.md#clearing-logs).

 ## Running out of disk space